Quinnipiac University Community Relations

 Age Group: High School

-Eligibility: All
+Town Eligibility: All

 Quinnipiac offers middle- and high-school students many ways to gain experience in a range of fields of study.
 From summer camps with hands-on learning experiences to taking courses in your high school that count for college credit, there are a number of ways for youth to explore their interests and passions and learn how to turn them into careers.